benoitespinola/geocomputing/pouta/geonode/installing_geonode_2.8_ubuntu.md

 ```
 - TODO: why these problems with the pip installation?

-The following commands are creating a "geonode" user and adding the "geo" (or "cloud-user") to the geonode's group.
+The following commands are creating a "geonode" user and adding the "geo" to the geonode's group.
-**Note-server-machine**: for the following commands use "cloud-user" instead geo user.

 ```
 sudo useradd -m geonode
-sudo usermod -a -G geonode  #sudo usermod -a -G geonode cloud-user sudo chmod -Rf 775 /home/geonode/ sudo su - geo # sudo su - cloud-user
+sudo usermod -a -G geonode
+sudo chmod -Rf 775 /home/geonode/
+sudo su - geo
 ```

-### Install GeoNode to the geonode virtualenv
+## Install GeoNode to the Virtual Environment
 Activate the virtualenv and install the GeoNode Django project:

 ```
 workon geonode
 cd /home/geonode
 # note that you are working from now on in the geonode virtualenv so your prompt looks like:
-# (geonode) cloud-user@geonode-virtualmachine:/home/geonode$
+# (geonode) geo@geonode-virtualmachine:/home/geonode$

 pip install Django==1.8.18
 django-admin.py startproject --template=https://github.com/GeoNode/geonode-project/archive/2.8.0.zip -e py,rst,json,yml my_geonode